A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Results

 For this simple example, therefore, no fitting procedure is necessary and we can easily use Eq.~\eqref{eq:reducedHEOM} with $M=1$ and $G=g^2, W=i\Delta_c + \kappa$.
-Using the suggested truncation of the many-body BBGKY hierarchy, we then evolve a hierarchy of 2-particle RDMs, here $4\cross 4$ matrices, augmented with the HEOM indices $(\textbf{m},\textbf{n})$.
-The computational complexity is therefore \textit{independent} of the number of emitters, as all emitters are identical.
+Using the truncation of the many-body BBGKY hierarchy in Eq.~\eqref{eq:reconstruction}, we then evolve a hierarchy of 2-particle RDMs, here $4\cross 4$ matrices, augmented with the HEOM indices $(\textbf{m},\textbf{n})$.
+The computational complexity is therefore \textit{independent} of the number of emitters.